 3. Brazil has a lot of different accents

 The whole country speaks Portuguese, but each region – or city – has its accent.
-Cariocas (from Rio de Janeiro), Paulistanos (from São Paulo), Cearenses (from Ceará, the Northeast), Gaúchos (from Rio Grande do Sul, the South), each one speaks differently.
+Cariocas (from the city of Rio de Janeiro), Paulistanos (from the city of São Paulo), Cearenses (from the state of Ceará, the Northeast), Gaúchos (from the state of Rio Grande do Sul, the South), each one speaks differently.
 Even if you don’t speak Portuguese, when you hear a diverse group talking, you can tell the difference.
 Obs: A friend from the USA once was listening to a friend of mine (from Rio) and me (from São Paulo) talking to each other in Portuguese, and she asked us if we were speaking the same language.

 4. Caipirinha may cost too much or too little